jbloomlab/jbloomlab.github.io/README.md

 └── package-lock.json
 ```

 Any file ending `*.md` is converted to a page on the site.
 The main markdown content lives in the `people`, `papers`, `posts`, and `projects` directories.
 A page on the website is added for each `.md` file in these directories and a 'landing' page for each is updated accordingly.
+On each `*.md` page, there is `YAML` frontmatter that configures how the page is rendered and the content of that page.

 ### Adding Team Members